 Beginners is a romantic comedy written and directed by Mike Mills and stars Ewan McGregor (Star Wars: Ep.
 I – III), Christopher Plummer (The Girl With The Dragon Tattoo, The Elder Scrolls V: Skyrim voice “Arngeir”), Mélanie Laurent (Inglorious Bastards (2009), Goran Visnjic (The Girl With The Dragon Tattoo), and Mary Page Keller (NICS: Los Angeles TV Series).
 In Beginners, Hal (Plummer), at 75, “comes out” to his son Oliver (McGregor), and also announces that he has terminal cancer.

 In quiet, endearing melancholy, Oliver (McGregor) is packing his father’s things in boxes and bags.
 Emptying medication bottles into the toilet while being chaperoned by Arthur (Cosmo), a 9-year-old Jack Russell terrier who at times would communicate with Oliver with adoringly coy puppy dog eyes and in wry subtitles.
-As Oliver goes over his father’s home–the room he died in, he revisits the delicate moments in his life and envisions what his life was like when his parents were alive–and after his father came out of the closet when his mother died.
-The confusing news about his father’s homosexuality and the recent death of his mother and the events that occur thereafter the disclosure are cleverly told in a narrative series of photographs and sketches by Oliver–who pieces these series of events in an eventual collage of inspirations, emotions, and memories.
+As Oliver goes to his father’s home–the room he died in, he revisits the delicate moments in his life and envisions what his life was like when his parents were alive–and after his father came out of the closet when his mother died.
+The unsettling news about his father’s homosexuality and the recent death of his mother and the events that occur after that the disclosure is cleverly told in a narrative series of photographs and sketches by Oliver–who pieces these series of incidents in an eventual collage of inspirations, emotions, and memories.

 “My personality was created by someone else, and all I got was this stupid t-shirt.”

 When Hal is diagnosed with terminal cancer, he approaches it as if it were just an event that comes in stages–denial.
-For once he is truly open with his life and did not want to ruin his happiness by informing his lover and his new friends that he is going to die.
-He warns Oliver to just keep it quiet.
-When Hal’s cancer progresses and Oliver reminds him that he is in stage IV of his illness; he laughs it off, “it’s only in the fourth stage,” making light of the seriousness of his illness.
+For once, he is truly open to his life and did not want to ruin his happiness by informing his lover and his new friends that he is going to die and warns Oliver just to keep it quiet.
+When Hal’s cancer progress and Oliver reminds him that he is in stage IV of his illness; he laughs it off, “it’s only in the fourth stage,” making light of the seriousness of his illness.
 He joyfully returns to his small party with his close friends.

-All the while, Oliver’s recollections of his mother surfaces in a series of flashbacks when he sees how happy his father is with his lover, Andy–he remembers asking her about her relationship with his father, if she was happy.
-Even as young as he was, he could see that his parents relationship wasn’t typical of two people in love and now is happy to see that his father is happy, living and loving again.
+All the while, Oliver’s recollections of his mother surfaces in a series of flashbacks when he sees how happy his father is with his lover, Andy–he remembers asking her about her relationship with his her dad if she was happy.
+Even as young as he was, he could see that his parent’s relationship wasn’t typical of two people in love and now is glad to see that his father is happy, living and loving again.

 “I’d wait for the lion.”

-Oliver is still trying to piece together his own difficulties with establishing relationships.
-He is an graphic’s artist and oftentimes, sketches out his personal conflicts on paper.
-Drawing out the important events of his life as if trying to unwrap the confusion he has with his parents 44-year relationship, in a series of perfunctory kisses and how this experience perpetually influences his current fears of commitment.
-His father once asked him about why he is waiting so long for that one special person and to instead, be happy with anyone–than just being alone:
+Oliver is still trying to piece together his difficulties with establishing relationships.
+He is a graphic’s artist and often, sketches out his personal conflicts on paper.
+Drawing out the important events of his life as if trying to unwrap the confusion he has with his parent’s 44-year relationship, in a series of perfunctory kisses and how this experience perpetually influences his current fears of commitment.
+His father once asked him about why he is waiting so long for that one particular person and to instead, be happy with anyone–then just being alone: